What Happens After Filing I-821D, DACA Application

 Form I-821D Adjudication

-APPROXIMATELY 10 TO 16 WEEKS AFTER FILING
+APPROXIMATELY 5 TO 10 MONTHS AFTER FILING

 If everything goes well, your Form I-821D will be approved, and you will receive another I-797 letter to inform you in writing.
 USCIS does not begin processing Form I-765 until the I-821D is approved.
 If your application is denied, USCIS will mail you a notice explaining the reasons for the denial.